Lanchu2hen9/CCLanchuBlog/posts/Sixth-blog-post.md

 Going to work on the duck xyolophone part.
 [Duck xylophone, p5 file](https://editor.p5js.org/Lanchu2hen9/sketches/cuZN7X6dW).
 Still a WIP.

+# Notes:

+- Classes are like cookie cutter, it makes new objects.

 [^1]: Yes I know its hypocritical for me to say this, since I am chronically online.